plutec/swissdta/README.md

 - The benificiary's bank clearing number is not validated against a registry of banks to check if it is valid (TA 836).
 - No IPI reference validation if the identification purpose is set to structured (TA 836).
 - No parsing functionality of existing DTA files or records
+- Lack of tests (should be fixed soon...)